-Policy Title: Disaster Plan for all Guild Sites Guild Program: Youth Programs Date Approved by CEO: 6/7/19 Date Approved by Board: 6/11/19 Licensing Agencies: DESE, DEEC Date(s) Approved by Licensing: DESE 2016, DEEC 2017 Internal Procedure Reference: Legal Authority References: 603 CMR 18.05(10); 102 CMR 3.08
+Policy Title: Disaster Plan for all Guild Sites Guild Program: Youth Date Approved by Date Approved by Board: Programs CEO: 6/1/2021 6/8/2021 Licensing Agencies: DESE, DEEC Date(s) Approved by Licensing: DESE 2016, DEEC 2017 Internal Procedure Reference: Legal Authority References: 603 CMR 18.05(10); 102 CMR 3.08

-The purpose of these procedures is to insure the safety of students and staff when there is emergency situation that may cause closure of any part of The Guild.
+The purpose of these procedures is to ensure the safety of students and staff when there is emergency situation that may cause closure of any part of The Guild.
 These emergency situations can include, severe weather, fire, structural damage to any of the buildings, or ongoing threat to a specific Guild location.
 In those cases, a disaster evacuation plan will be followed.